jkellogg123/CloneHero_InputOverlay/README.md

 ## Introduction
 This is a Windows desktop application that will display an input overlay of your guitar inputs (frets and strums).

-Press "esc" to close the input overlay, while it's in focus Can click and hold to drag, then right-click to return overlay to bottom-right of screen
+Press "esc" to close the input overlay, while it's in focus.
+Can click and hold to drag, then right-click to return overlay to bottom-right of screen.

+Tracks cumulative button presses in local json file.

 ## Packages
 1. Qt installation (Core, Widgets, Gui - dlls are included)
 2. SDL (included)
+3. nlohmann JSON library (included)
-3. windows.h and STL
+4. windows.h and STL

 ## How to build